School of Nursing

 Subject Areas: Mental Health Division

-Emma completed her degree in mental health nursing at UCLan and enjoyed it that much she returned as a lecturer.
-Following the completion of her degree she worked in a medium secure hospital before becoming a team practitioner at a Forensic Outreach Service in which she continues to have a clinical role.
-She completed her MSc in personality disorder in 2013 and PGCert in Education in 2014, both at UCLan.
-She is currently studying a doctorate in health, also at UCLan.
+Emma completed her degree in mental health nursing at UCLan and enjoyed it that much she returned as a lecturer after working as a nurse in a medium secure hospital and as a team practitioner in a Forensic Outreach Service in which she continues to have a clinical role.
+She completed a MSc in personality disorder and PGCert in Education.
+She is currently studying a Doctorate in health.

-Emma Jones is a facilitator of learning within the Mental Health Division in the School of Nursing.
+Emma is based in the Mental Health Division in the School of Nursing.
+She course leads programmes exploring the diagnosis of personality disorder.
 She has involvement in a number of pre-registration nursing modules and module leads both undergraduate and postgraduate modules up to masters level.
 Prior to her current position she was a Team Practitioner within a Forensic Team in which she continues clinical work.
-This includes working closely with teams across Lancashire Care NHS Trust in prison, community, inpatient and secure settings, providing both specialist risk assessment and risk management advice.
-As part of her clinical role she lead work around outcome measures for the team and is also involved in completing a service evaluation of the community personality disorder pathway with local probation services.
-Emma works alongside probation services in the Community Personality Disorder Service in Lancashire which provides consultations and formulations for Offenders with personality disorder traits.
+This includes working closely with teams across Lancashire in prison, community, inpatient and secure settings, providing both specialist risk assessment and risk management advice.
+As part of her clinical role she previously lead work around outcome measures for the team and was also involved in completing a service evaluation of the community personality disorder pathway with local probation services.
+Emma works alongside probation services in the Community Personality Disorder Service in Lancashire which provides consultations and formulations for Offenders.

 Emma has previously worked as a nurse in a secure hospital and throughout this period worked consistently with students as a mentor and sign off mentor.
 She developed a student information booklet and student group, which she continues to run every month.
 During this time, she was also a guest lecturer at the University of Cumbria.

 Emma completed her degree in mental health nursing at UCLan.
-She completed her MSc in personality disorder (research) in 2013 and PGCert in Health and Social Care Education in 2014, all at UCLan.
-She is currently studying her Professional Doctorate in Health, also at UCLan with the title- The felt experience of the therapeutic relationship between service users with antisocial personality disorder and student mental health nurses.
+She completed her MSc in personality disorder (research) and PGCert in Health and Social Care Education at UCLan.
+She is currently studying her Professional Doctorate in Health with the title- The lived experience of the time service users and students spend together on personality disorder units: A phenomenological study.
 She is also involved in a number of other research projects including social media use in undergraduate health care programmes and the impact of a HIV diagnosis on a person’s mental health.

-Emma is heavily involved in public engagement activities, including leading the College of Health and Wellbeing's input into the Lancashire Science Festival.
-She is also an organiser of the Yorkshire Three Peaks Challenge with Army medical services.
-She performed in the final at British Science Week the past two years with her demo 'become a neurotransmitter or antipsychotic’.
-Emma is one of the universities Engagement Catalysts and won a bid for money to develop mental health awareness across the university and in the local community.
-She has organised various events based on this project, including UCLan’s World Mental Health Day programme alongside various external agencies including Lancashire Care and Lancashire Mind.
+Emma has previously been heavily involved in public engagement activities, including developing leading the Faculty of Health and Wellbeing's input into the Lancashire Science Festival.
+She was also an organiser of the Yorkshire Three Peaks Challenge with Army medical services.
+She performed in the final at British Science Week twice with her demo 'become a neurotransmitter or antipsychotic’.
+Emma was one of the universities Engagement Catalysts and won a bid for money to develop mental health awareness across the university and in the local community.
+She has organised various events based on this project, including UCLan’s World Mental Health Day programme alongside various external agencies.

-Emma leads on social media for the College of Health and Wellbeing and is also one third of the twitter community @WeMHNurses.
+Emma developed and led on social media for the Faculty of Health and Wellbeing and is also one third of the twitter community @WeMHNurses.

-Emma's main areas of interest are; personality disorders; especially antisocial, the therapeutic relationship, student nurse development, public engagement and social media.
+Emma's main areas of interest are; the term and diagnosis of personality disorder, the therapeutic relationship, student nurse development, phenomenology, public engagement and social media.
 She is highly motivated in exploring ways of making learning fun and interactive!

-Professional doctorate in health- The felt experience of the therapeutic relationship between service users with antisocial personality disorder and student mental health nurses.
+Professional doctorate in health- The lived experience of the time service users and students spend together on personality disorder units.
+A phenomenological study.

 Using social media platforms to help healthcare students settle into university life: the students’ perspectives.